ansible/ansible/docsite/latest/rst/intro_installation.rst

    $ ansible all -a "/bin/echo hello"

 Congratulations.
 You've just contacted your nodes with Ansible.
-It's soon going to be time to read some of the more real-world :doc:`examples`, and explore what you can do with different modules, as well as the Ansible :doc:`playbooks` language.
+It's soon going to be time to read some of the more real-world :doc:`intro_adhoc`, and explore what you can do with different modules, as well as the Ansible :doc:`playbooks` language.
 Ansible is not just about running commands, it also has powerful configuration management and deployment features.
 There's more to